 All families are welcome to apply for financial assistance.
 We especially encourage families to apply if:

-- You receive Basic Food
+- You receive Basic Food or SNAP

 - You take part in the Food Distribution Program on Indian Reservations (FDPIR)